 District-wide specialized programs will no longer fall under the Optional Attendance policy.
 This new policy allows for two separate processes, potentially with two different timelines.

-Is Gifted programming part of this policy?
+Are Gifted programming and French Immersion part of this policy?

 Are you eliminating Elite Athlete programs?